OPSkins/trade-opskins-api/ICaseSite/UpdateCommissionSettings.md

 ## Update Commission Settings

 Update commission settings for your VCaseUser.
+Link your OPSkins account to receive commission directly into your USD Wallet.

 #### HTTP Request